 Using the latest in neuroscience like EMDR and mindfulness, I take a full history and identify symptoms that are bringing you dis-ease and discomfort right now with the utmost care and respect.
 I’ll teach you coping skills taken from Cognitive Behavioral Therapy which will help you take small and manageable steps towards feeling better right now.

 We’ll also discuss ways you can relax your nervous system, which really helps to retrain parts of your brain that are struggling to rest and believe in yourself.
-Using this tools in session and outside sessions will help build your self-confidence and courage.
-And as we move forward, I’ll show you ways to self-soothe, reshaping your nervous system and brain for states of calm and teach you ways of talking kindly to yourself while also not engaging in the negative thoughts.
+Using these tools in session and outside sessions will help build your self-confidence and courage.
+And as we move forward, I’ll borrow insights from Polyvagal Theory and show you ways to regulate your emotions and reshape your nervous system and brain for states of calm, I’ll also teach you ways of talking kindly to yourself while also not engaging in the negative thoughts.

 What are some great self-care practices you can suggest to help reduce anxiety + depression?